 Ginger Lazarus is an award-winning Boston-based playwright, screenwriter, and teacher.
 Recent productions include The Housekeeper with Fresh Ink Theatre, Burning with Resonance Ensemble and Boston Playwrights’ Theatre (2013 Boston My Theatre Award for Best New Work), The Embryos with Fresh Ink, A Blessing and a Curse: A Duet of Plays on Motherhood presented by Spiced Wine Productions, andMatter Familias with Boston Playwrights’ (IRNE nomination for Best New Play).
 She received the 1999 John Gassner Memorial Playwriting Award for MOCKBA: A Play About Moscow and was selected as a ten-minute play finalist in the 2002 Kennedy Center American College Theater Festival for Shooting Sparks.
 Her plays have been produced locally by Another Country Productions, Centastage, Queer Soup, Playwrights’ Platform, and the Boston Theater Marathon, and have been featured nationally in Untitled Theater’s 24/7 Festival, Philadelphia Gay and Lesbian Theater Festival, Pan Theater Ten Minute Play Festival, Women’s Theatre Project’s Naked Women Fully Clothed, and the Last Frontier Theatre Conference Play Lab.
 Two of her short plays also appeared at the Warehouse Theatre and Canal Café Theatre in London.
 Her screenwriting credits include two award-winning shorts for the Boston 48 Hour Film Festival and Mary, a film based on her stage play.
 Ginger holds a master’s degree in playwriting from Boston University and has taught at the University of Massachusetts Boston and Emerson College.
 She is a member of the Dramatists Guild, StageSource, and Rhombus playwrights’ group.

-K. Alexa Mavromatis’s short plays and one-acts – including The Stakeout (a finalist for the Actors Theatre of Louisville’s Heideman Award), Bone China, Jinxed, The Quiz, and True Blue (a finalist for the Arts & Letters Prize for Drama) – have been produced across the country and internationally.
-Her work has been published in anthologies and textbooks by Smith & Kraus and Bedford/St. Martin’s; Jinxed is available as an acting edition from Original Works Publishing.
-Alexa’s newest short, SL1 12:32 a.m., was voted Audience Favorite at last summer’s The T Plays V: Last Call (Boston’s Mill 6 Collective).
+K. Alexa Mavromatis’s short plays and one-acts—including The Stakeout (finalist for the Actors Theatre of Louisville’s Heideman Award), Bone China, Jinxed, The Quiz, SL1 12:32 a.m., Right-Justified (co-written with MJ Halberstadt), and True Blue (finalist for the Arts & Letters Prize for Drama)—have been produced throughout the U.S. and internationally.
+Her work has been published in anthologies and textbooks by Smith and Kraus and Bedford/St. Martin’s; Jinxed is available as an acting edition from Original Works Publishing.

 Nina Louise Morrison is a playwright, director and teacher with an MFA from Columbia University.
 She is a Huntington Theatre Company Playwriting Fellow, winner of the 2016 Boston Project at Speakeasy Stage Company, a PlayLab Affiliate at Company One, a core member of the devising company Project: Project, and a member of Rhombus writers.
 Her plays have been read and produced by Fresh Ink Theatre, Huntington Theatre Company, Company One, 20% Theatre Company, Kitchen Theatre Company, Saltbox Theatre, Open Theatre Project, Our Voices, WOW Café, SLAM Boston, Wax Wings, Bostonia Bohemia, and the Boston One Minute Play Festival.
 She was a semi-finalist for the 2014 National Playwrights Conference and she is the recipient of a Richard Rodgers Fellowship and a Shubert Foundation grant.
 Before moving to Boston, Nina was the Senior Program Associate at the Philadelphia Theater Initiative.
 She also trained as an actor at the National Theatre Institute at the Eugene O’Neill Theatre Center, the New Actors Workshop, and received her BA from Oberlin College.
 She currently teaches playwriting at Grub Street and the University of New Hampshire.
 Upcoming: Google Doll, a deconstruction of Ibsen’s A Doll’s House with Fresh Ink Theatre at the Boston Public Library.